-Last week we shared our Christmas home tour on the blog, and this week I wanted to share some of the decorating ideas we used.
+Last week we shared our Christmas home tour on the blog, and this week I wanted to share some of the Christmas cottage decor ideas we used.
 So to make it easy I’ve shared each room of our home (and the home of other cottage lovers) whose decor I absolutely love.
 We also walk you through each look to give you some ideas on how to decorate yours without spending a ton of money.

 Decorating Ideas for the Entryway

 Let’s start at the entryway since it is the first place people see when they enter your home.
 It’s also one of the first places we decorate each year.